-Of the 120 respondents, 84 percent represent either standalone hospitals or IDNs, 55 percent identify as C-level executives, and 26.7 percent is comprised of IT directors.
+Of the 120 respondents, 84% represent either standalone hospitals or IDNs, 55% identify as C-level executives, and 26.7% is comprised of IT directors.

 "The shift to value-based care and population health management is critical to improving patient outcomes, and integrated solutions can connect care across the health continuum to provide powerful actionable insights to enable this transformation," said Carla Kriwet, Chief Business Leader, Connected Care and Health Informatics, Philips.
 "These survey results demonstrate the desire for fully integrated, cost-effective and operationally effective solutions."

 As healthcare moves toward a value-based model, population health initiatives become increasingly important.
 Three-quarters of respondents already have population health programs in acute care, and nearly two-thirds of respondents in both readmissions and patient education.

 Additionally, there were increases in program implementation since last year within home monitoring devices and aging well or elderly care programs as well as notable plans for future implementations, with priorities in mobile wellness monitoring devices (58.3%), home monitoring devices (45.8%), and aging well or elderly care programs (42.5%).

 Philips is one of the health technology companies providing an integrated suite of advanced technologies and intelligent software, solutions and services in a secure, cloud-based ecosystem, to deliver the data and analytics needed to make better informed, more efficient and effective value-based care decisions, from the hospital into home.